Intersections of hyperplanes and conic sections in $\mathbf{R}^n$: Intersections of a hyperplane with a cone or hyperboloid

-The parameters and vectors of $C \cap H\!P$ are determined by the same expressions as for the intersection $Q \cap H\!P$, but with $c^2 -a^2 = 0$ in \eqref{intpar}.
-The hyperplane $H\!P$ will always intersect either one sheet or both sheets of the cone.
+The parameters and vectors of $C \cap H\!P$ are determined by the same expressions as for the intersection $Q \cap H\!P$, but without the term $(c^2 -a^2)$ in \eqref{intpar} and \eqref{para}.
+Since $\hat{h} > 0$, the hyperplane $H\!P$ will always intersect either one sheet or both sheets of the cone.